The story of Susan Boyle is making the rounds – even hit CNN today – but I’m posting it here anyway, just because.

 (Do resist the urge to look away and watch the whole video.)

-5 Comments on “Talent vs appearance”
+5 responses to “Talent vs appearance”

 Thanks for the link to the commentary piece–I’d seen the youtube video last night and was absolutely blown away by her voice (and resisting the urge to throw things at my monitor through the beginning because I do have a major embarrassment squick), but the column hits it bang on the crumpet.